 The Curriculum

 In Year 7 at Channing, we offer girls a wide and enriching range of subjects.
-As well as more traditional subjects, girls study Philosophy, Latin and Independent Investigation.
+As well as more traditional subjects, girls study Philosophy and Latin.
 We aim to nurture intellectual rigour and independent thinking in a positive, fun and supportive learning environment.
 Heads of Department carry responsibility for the teaching of their subject and the delivery of the academic curriculum.
 Their names are clearly indicated in the staff list on our website and are led by the Deputy Head (Academic), Ms Flint.

 All staff provide extension work to stretch the most able, while our Head of SEND and her team supports girls who may have specific difficulties in certain areas.